 As your college students come home for the holidays or travel during their school break, you may think they are covered under your Michigan auto insurance policy.
 After all, they are a family member.
 But perhaps you haven’t given it a second thought.

 However, there is a material insurance gap for those individuals if you have family members with access to your vehicles or other peoples’ vehicles – and they don’t have their auto policy.
-So, is your college student covered on your auto insurance policy?
+So, is your college student covered by your auto insurance policy?

 Definition of Covered Person and Family Member